Here are my general rules of safety as well as some specific recommendations if you will be engaging in solo paddling.

 Tzu, Sun.
 The Art Of War.
 First Thus, Filiquarian, 2007.

 Sun Tzu sums it up nicely.
 Know what you are up against and know what your abilities are.
-If the two do not add up then there is the potential for trouble.
-When you are unsure where you stand for your abilities err on the side of caution.
+If the two do not add up, then there is the potential for trouble.
+When you are unsure where you stand regarding your abilities, err on the side of caution.
 When considering the environment, always think of the Four Ws for watersport safety.

 A good way to help you determine your abilities and/or stay within them is to either take a course or paddle with a more experienced partner.
-Lastly, knowledge is power and there is ample information out there if you have the willingness and resources to search for it and learn from it.
+Additionally, knowledge is power, and there is ample information out there if you have the willingness and resources to search for it and learn from it.

 Dress for the Water Temperature Not the Ambient Temperature

-This could be part of the “know the environment” statement from above but I am giving it specific attention because I am posting this during the winter.
-You never know when you may take a dip so it is always important to dress for the water just in case.
-This is not as much of an issue in the summer or warmer climates, but it is a necessary consideration for the fall and winter here in the Pacific Northwest.
+Dress for wetness, not successes.
+This could be part of the “know the environment” statement from above, but I am giving it specific attention because I am posting this during the winter.
+You never know when you may take a dip, so it is always important to dress for the water just in case.
+This is not as much of an issue in the summer or in warmer climates, but it is a necessary consideration for the fall and winter here in the Pacific Northwest.
 Appropriate clothing could be anything from quick-drying athletic wear (think synthetic fibers for their water-resistant properties or natural fibers, like wool, that is water-resistant due to lanolin oils from the animals that produce it) if there is a low chance of submersion and the ambient temperature is moderate.
-For colder water and/or multiple plunges consider investing in a wetsuit or drysuit or semi-drysuit for the colder season or cooler waters.
-Here are a few links to help you decide which is better for your paddling keeping in mind that each have their pros and cons: standuppaddleboardworld.comwww.suppaul.comwww.standuppaddleboardingguide.com.
+For colder water and/or multiple plunges, consider investing in a wetsuit or drysuit or semi-drysuit for the colder season or cooler waters.
+Here are a few links to help you decide which is better for your paddling, keeping in mind that each have their pros and cons: standuppaddleboardworld.com, www.suppaul.com, www.standuppaddleboardingguide.com.

 Be Prepared